x

 What is Medication-Assisted Treatment for Opioid Addiction?

 Medically-assisted opioid treatment is recognized as the most effective intervention for treating OUD.
-It helps to restore normal brain function, reduces cravings, and prevents relapse.
+It helps to restore normal brain function, reduces cravings, and reduces relapse rates.
 The primary goal of MAT is not only to treat addiction but also to enhance an individual’s ability to function effectively in their daily lives.

 Medication for Opioid Use Disorder (MOUD) Options

-There are three primary medications used for opioid addiction.
+There are three primary medications used for opiate addiction.
 These medications work by normalizing brain chemistry and body functions, blocking the euphoric effects of opioids, and relieving physiological cravings.

 Buprenorphine

 Buprenorphine, often referred to as “bupe,” plays a crucial role in opioid MAT.
-As a partial opioid agonist, buprenorphine binds to opioid receptors in the brain, reducing cravings and withdrawal symptoms without producing the euphoria associated with full agonists.
+Like other central nervous system depressants, it acts as a partial opioid agonist, binding to opioid receptors in the brain, reducing cravings and withdrawal symptoms without producing the euphoria associated with full agonists.
 This mechanism helps to stabilize patients and reduce the risk of relapse.

 Buprenorphine is available in multiple forms such as sublingual tablets, films, skin patches, and even extended-release injections.
 This offers flexibility in how it’s administered, catering to individual needs, preferences, and lifestyles.
 You can find buprenorphine under the FDA-approved name brands: Subutex, Sublocade, Suboxone, and Zubsolv.